mikevilla/pokedex/README.md

 * The user is able to search for any Pokemon through the search bar or scanning on the index page.
 * Selecting a Pokemon Card will take you to the Pokemon's detailed page.
 Here you will be able to see detailed information on the Pokemon such as height, weight, growth-rate, gender ratio, habitat, capture rate, abilities, egg groups.
 * There is also a stats section with hp, attack, defense, special attack, special defense and speed.
+* There is a moves section that shows all of the moves for that pokemon, the user can scroll inside of this box to see all of them.
 * An evolution chain is located on the left hand side to see the progression of a certain species.
 Here you will able to navigate to specific Pokemon in the evolution chain.
 * Able to see a history of what has been searched and revisit at anytime via the recently searched list in the search bar and also a list of pokemon avatars on the top right that are shown once they have been visited.
 * The search bar has a sorted list of all of the pokemon.
 At the moment we will support first 807 pokemon since we do not have image information in the api for past 807.